SchrodingerZhu/area-exam-survey/writing/main.typ

 In the situation of nested reuse, the new approach automatically "push down" the decrement operation into branches.
 In the situation where subroutine calls consuming a RC-managed object, the `dec` operation will not be inserted in the first place, hence the issues caused by deferred memory release no longer exist.
 The new approach has a nice "frame-limited" property: if the associate memory of a managed object should be released within the current frame with the decrement to its last reference count, its lifespan will not overlap with subroutine calls after the decrement.
 Such property is not obstructed by the code motion to achieve possible memory reuse.
 In other words, the timeliness of RC operations are garanteed.

+== Performance of the Koka Language

+With reuse analysis, Koka programming language can achieve C/C++-like performance for common functional workloads, even with intensive data structure operations. @koka-benchmark showcases the performance measurements in @perceus.

+#figure(
+  image("figures/bench-amd3600-nov-2020.png", height: 70%),
+  caption: [Koka benchmark data from @perceus.
+The benchmark was run on AMD 3600XT.]
+) <koka-benchmark>

+With the drop-guided reuse analysis from @frame-limited, the performance is improved further in @koka-benchmark2.

+#figure(
+  image("figures/frame-limited.png"),
+  caption: [Koka benchmark data updated with drop-guided reuse analysis from @frame-limited.
+The benchmark was run on AMD Ryzen 5950X.]
+) <koka-benchmark2>

+There are some other optimization techiniques involved in the benchmark.
+TRMC stands for "tail recursion modulo calculus", which provides Koka the capability to transform recursive functions in certain forms into tail recursion.
+FBIP stands for "functional but inplace", which is a new program paradigm proposed in @perceus.
+This paradigm encourages programmers to write functional programs in ways that are friendly to reuse analysis.
+For instance, updating and walking red-black trees can be implemented with zippers, which "linearly" hold the status of traversal and exposes more opportunities for inplace updates.

+The key takeaway for these benchmark results is that reuse analysis empowers functional languages with competitive performance to imperative programming by implicitly allowing inplace updates.
+Such technique largely improves the performance under workloads that are conventionally considered hard for functional languages such as data structure maintainence.

+This benchmark also breaks the popular belief that the overhead of RC makes it incapable of delivering excellent performance when memory management is frequent.
+On the contrary, by optimizing RC as the first-class operations, fast update paths can get rid of most of its overhead.

 == Direct Interpolation: A By-Product of RC Runtime

 While RC-based approach provides a measure to achieve inplace mutability, programmers may still need to access imperative objects, especially when interacting with low-level system interfaces.